Frequently Asked Questions (FAQs)

 The tooth requiring root canal treatment is typically already causing significant pain due to infection or inflammation within the pulp.
 The procedure itself is designed to relieve this discomfort by removing the damaged tissue and eliminating the source of infection.
 Before beginning treatment, Dr Legin will administer local anaesthetic to ensure the area is completely numb, so you shouldn't feel pain during the procedure.

 If you're feeling anxious about root canal treatment, please discuss your concerns with Dr Legin.
-We can explore options to help you feel more relaxed and comfortable, ensuring your experience at our Nundah practice is as positive as possible.
+We can explore options to help you feel more relaxed and comfortable, ensuring your experience at our Nundah dental practice is as positive as possible.
 Remember, root canal treatment saves your natural tooth and eliminates the pain you're currently experiencing.

 Surgical Dentistry

 Many people don't have sufficient space in their jaws to accommodate wisdom teeth properly.
-When this occurs, the teeth may become impacted, meaning they're unable to fully emerge through the gum line or grow in at awkward angles.
+When this occurs, the teeth may become impacted, meaning they're unable to fully emerge through the gumline or grow in at awkward angles.
 This can lead to a range of issues, including:

 • Pain and discomfort in the jaw